Kris of Oneida, Wisconsin writes in about dealing with a narcissistic mother in law.

 I would hear the outrageous lies she told many.

 I ignored it, bottled it up inside.

-The era of cell phones emerged, Alice developed a faded memory and she only called my Husbands cell from there on out.
+The era of cell phones emerged, Alice developed a faded memory.
+She only called my Husbands cell from there on out.

 Alice’s favorite statement “I feel so sorry for my Son, being married to that thing”